 For any future exams, whoever writes your academic reference must tell us how they think you will perform in them.
 These predictions help the admissions tutors understand your academic potential and will let them know if you are going to meet the admission requirements for your course.

 We appreciate that many educational systems around the world do not usually predict a student's grades in this way; however without these predictions from your teacher we are unable to consider your application.
-There’s lots of advice for teachers in the teachers’ section of our website, the teachers’ e-guide and on UCAS about writing references and predicting grades.
+There’s lots of advice for teachers in the teachers’ section of our website and on UCAS about writing references and predicting grades.

 Why do we ask for predicted grades?